mindgruve/initr/README.md

 		// As many dependencies as you need...
 	]);

 **Don't forget**, put your most important dependencies before others.
-These dependencies will be tried in the order of the array's order.
+These dependencies will be run in the array's order.
 If you need things to kick off right away, put them at the top.

 **For a complete, working example, clone this repo and review the files in the `demos` folder.**